-Knowing for sure if someone likes us is almost impossible — unless they explicitly tell us.
+In fact, knowing for sure if someone in into us is almost impossible — unless they explicitly tell us.

 However, small signs such as how close to us they sit, how much they remember about us, how much they keep a conversation going, the way they smile, nervousness, curiosity, and the amount of time they spend with us, can help us understand if someone is into us or not.

 A person interested in you may show these signs or at least a few of them.

 However, if they don’t make a move and you’re still wondering whether they like you or not, the best thing you can do is to take the first step yourself and ask them.

 Life is too short to waste time overthinking.

 How to Tell if Someone Likes You – Summary

 - They make an effort to find conversation topics;

 - They are nervous around you;

 - They are highly curious about you;